wenyang/azureml-v2-preview/README.md

 ## New CLI experience
 - consistent job story
 - consistent endpoint story
-- all ML resources, assets and artifacts can be serialized and exported in a human readable format (git-compatible)
+- all ML resources, assets and artifacts can be serialized and exported in a human readable format
 - all jobs are now composable
 - reduce concepts to fundamentals of: Job, Data, Environment, Model, Endpoint, LinkedService (Compute & Storage)